Justice Haynes

-Justice Haynes (born October 24, 2004) is an American college football running back for the Michigan Wolverines.
-He previously played for the Alabama Crimson Tide.
+Justice Haynes (born October 24, 2004) is an American college football running back for the Georgia Tech Yellow Jackets.
+He previously played for the Alabama Crimson Tide and Michigan Wolverines.

 Early life

 Haynes was born on October 24, 2004, the son of Verron Haynes and Brandi Gowdey, and was raised in Buford, Georgia.
 His father played in the National Football League (NFL) for the Pittsburgh Steelers and Atlanta Falcons, winning Super Bowl XL with Pittsburgh.
 Justice Haynes first attended Blessed Trinity Catholic High School in Roswell, Georgia, where he played football and baseball.
 As a freshman, he ran for 1,754 yards and 18 touchdowns, helping Blessed Trinity win the Georgia state championship.
 In the COVID-19-shortened 2020 season, he played in nine games but still managed to run for 1,750 yards and 25 touchdowns, averaging 9.9 yards-per-carry.
 In 2021, he ran for 2,375 yards and 29 touchdowns, averaging 8.6 yards-per-carry.

 In 2022, Haynes transferred to Buford High School for his senior season, ending his career at Blessed Trinity running for close to 6,000 yards and 72 touchdowns.
 In his lone year at Buford, he averaged 11.1 yards-per-carry and ran for 1,695 yards while scoring 26 total touchdowns.
 As a five-star prospect, Haynes was invited to play in the All-American Bowl.
 He was ranked as the nation's best running back, and the 29th overall player by Rivals.
 Haynes committed to play college football for Nick Saban and the Alabama Crimson Tide.